Pedro Cortés: Education and training

-Voter Registration Glitch and Resignation
+Voter registration glitch and resignation

 Philadelphia City Commissioner Al Schmidt announced in September 2017 that his staff discovered 317 non-citizens who contacted City Commissioners to cancel their voter registrations since 2006, the year reliable statistics from the Statewide Uniform Registry of Electors began.
 Of the 317 ineligible registrations, 220 who responded to Schmidt's Office were registered to vote from the time the records began in 2006 until 2017 when the registrations were canceled, of whom 41% had recorded at least one vote in that period, and 51% of those who voted, cast ballots in more than one election.
 Schmidt believes the requests for cancelation were due to questions asked during process of applying for Citizenship of the United States as to if the applicants were previously or currently registered to vote, though at this point in the application process, the lawful permanent resident would be ineligible to be registered.

 The ineligible registrations primarily originated from PennDOT when lawful permanent residents had obtained or renewed drivers licenses from electronic kiosks that allowed them to register to vote.
 The National Voter Registration Act of 1993 requires states to offer voter registration to eligible persons when applying for or renewing a drivers license.
 The glitch in question had been in place through several administrations, prior to Cortés taking office.
 One month prior to the 2016 U.S. Presidential Election, Cortés responded in a Pennsylvania House State Government Committee hearing that non-citizens may "inadvertently register" through PennDOT.

 After reports from other election officials, the Pennsylvania Department of State indicated 1,160 canceled ineligible registrations since 1972 were under review due to non-citizenship.
 A week after State Rep. Daryl Metcalfe, chairman of the House State Government Committee sent a letter to the Secretary of the Commonwealth's office expressing "dire concerns", Cortés tendered his resignation.